vikas-movva/Obsidian/Projects/Portfolio/Portfolio Kanban.md

 ## #todo

-- [ ] add read more button for project cards
+- [ ] Remove ouline when clicking show more in project cards
-- [ ] expand skills under project cards
-- [ ] fix timeline line
-- [ ] move date for professional timeline beside dot
-- [ ] Fix the contact form error on Firefox for now
-- [ ] Fix contact form not sending email after successful submission

 ## Planning